matloff/regtools/inst/UnbalancedClasses.md

 ## The adjustment formula

-Recall the letters example.
+Recall the Letters example.
 The sampling design itself was balanced, but artificially so.
 Each letter had about the same frequency in the data, in spite of the fact that the frequencies vary widely in actual English.

-The adjustment formula allows us to take the output of an ML fitting on the letters data, and convert it to the proper form for the correct class probabilities.
+The adjustment formula allows us to take the output of an ML fitting on the Letters data, and convert it to the proper form for the correct class probabilities.

+In general, this adjustment method is useful in three kinds of settings:

+* The data are artificially rebalance.

+* The sampling scheme for the data is designed to have balanced class data.

+* The class probabilities in some application later change.

 For now, we'll assume the two-class setting here, with Class 0 and Class 1.
-This is the code for adjustment:
+This is the code for adjustment (the function is part of the `regtools` package):

 ``` r